sdsc-complecs/data-management/tutorials/filesystem.md

 [mkandes@login02 complecs]$
 ```

-## Clone the Dataset
+## Clone the Dataset to Your Working Directory

 Once logged in, go ahead and try to clone this [GitHub repository](https://github.com/YoongiKim/CIFAR-10-images.git) that contains a copy of the CIFAR-10 dataset to your working directory.
 Note, however, please be prepared to **cancel** the download.
-To cancel a running command in Bash, use `Ctrl+C`.

 *Command*
 ```